 Get your bearings

 The first thing you should do when you arrive in Manchester is to get your bearings.
 You will be surprised by how easy and fast you will find your way around the city.
-An excellent place to start a trip in Manchester is Exchange Square.
-Some of the city’s best shops are nearby, the impressive Manchester Cathedral is just around the corner, as well as the National Football Museum.
+An excellent place to start a trip to Manchester is Exchange Square.
+Some of the city's best shops are nearby, the impressive Manchester Cathedral is just around the corner, as well as the National Football Museum.

 If you get tired of walking, hop on the free Metroshuttle bus that takes you to all the main stations and shopping districts.